Homesteading Family Logo

 Properly made bone broth is filled with collagen and gelatin that act as a protective layer inside your gut and helps calm down any inflammation.

 When you consume broth on a regular basis, it can actually help to restore and heal leaky-gut and improve digestion, an issue often associated with food sensitivities (especially to foods like gluten).
-Remember 75% of our immune system lies within our gut, so taking care of our gut is not only going to take care of our stomach and digestive health, but it’s also going to take care of our entire body and immune system health.
+Remember 70% of our immune system lies within our gut, so taking care of our gut is not only going to take care of our stomach and digestive health, but it’s also going to take care of our entire body and immune system health.
+(Source)

 Whenever we’ve got an illness going through the house we increase our bone broth intake.
 Keep reading for all the creative ways we’ve found to consume more broth on a daily basis.